-A well-known study undertaken more than a decade ago showed that a rat prevented from sleeping will die in about three weeks, having lost the ability to maintain body heat and develop a fever to stave off infection.
+A well-known study undertaken over a decade ago showed that a rat prevented from sleeping would die in about three weeks, losing the ability to maintain body heat and develop a fever to stave off infection.

 To achieve optimum performance, people need good quality sleep.
 Impaired sleep reduces performance on many mental tasks.

 Less sleep lowers IQ scores

-According to Coren, scores on intelligence tests decline cumulatively on each successive day that you sleep less than you normally sleep.
+According to Coren, scores on intelligence tests decline cumulatively on each successive day you sleep less than you usually sleep.
 The daily decline is approximately one IQ point for the first hour of sleep loss, two for the next, and four for the next.
 After five successive days of sleeping less than you need, your IQ can be lowered by up to 15 points.

-In a survey of more than 3,000 high-school students, for example, psychologists Amy R. Wolfson, PhD, of the College of the Holy Cross, and Mary A. Carskadon, PhD, of Brown University Medical School, found that students who reported that they were getting C’s, D’s and F’s in school obtained about 25 minutes less sleep and went to bed about 40 minutes later than students who reported they were getting A’s and B’s.
+In a survey of more than 3,000 high-school students, psychologists Amy R. Wolfson, Ph.D., of the College of the Holy Cross, and Mary A. Carskadon, Ph.D., of Brown University Medical School, found that students who reported that they were getting C’s, D’s and F’s in school obtained about 25 minutes less sleep and went to bed about 40 minutes later than students who reported they were getting A’s and B’s.

 Sleep deprivation is a major cause of motor vehicle accidents, and it can impair the human brain as much as alcohol can.
 Coren tested drivers after they had been awake for one hour beyond their ‘normal’ bedtime.
 Their thinking processes and reaction times were worse than a control group who had drunk more than the UK drink/drive limit for alcohol consumption.

 Mitler’s studies of catastrophes, such as the Three Mile Island nuclear power accident, and the Challenger space shuttle explosion, concluded that poor sleep quality had impaired decision-making and contributed to each catastrophe.